 Luckily, there are ways to increase humidity.
-The simplest is to place the fern’s container on a tray or dish filled with pebbles and water.
+Placing the fern’s container on a tray or dish filled with pebbles and water is simplest.
 As the water evaporates, the air around the plant remains humid.

 Misting the fern can help.
-However, this only increases humidity for a short period, and you’ll have to remember to mist consistently.
+However, this only increases humidity temporarily, and you’ll have to remember to mist consistently.